Nat Holman

-Nat Holman (October 19, 1896 – February 12, 1995) was an American professional basketball player and college coach.
+Nat Holman (born Nathan Helmanowich; October 19, 1896 – February 12, 1995) was an American professional basketball player and college coach.
 He is a member of the Naismith Memorial Basketball Hall of Fame and is the only coach to lead his team to NCAA and National Invitation Tournament (NIT) championships in the same season.

 Early life

-Holman was born on the Lower East Side in New York City, to Russian immigrant parents, and was Jewish.
+Holman was born Nathan Helmanowich on the Lower East Side of Manhattan to Russian immigrant parents, and was Jewish.
 He attended P.S.
 62, and was then a star in basketball, soccer, and football at the High School of Commerce, graduated from the Savage School for Physical Education, and earned a master's degree from New York University.
-Known for his exceptional ball-handling and his accurate shooting, Holman was a star player for the NYU Violets men's basketball team.
+Known for his exceptional ball-handling and his accurate shooting, Holman was a star player for the NYU men's basketball team.

 Professional career

 Holman was also an important player for the Original Celtics, which were no relation to the Boston Celtics.
 Also a gifted passer and excellent floor leader, Holman was a prototype of later playmakers.